michaelmoschitto/AISongRecommender/README.md

 ```

+## Environment

+This project uses a virtual Python environment (venv) to control which packages
+have been downloaded and standardize across multiple machines.

+To activate:
+    * navigate to /AISongRecommender
+    * ```console source AISongRec/bin/activate```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.